Virtual-Quad/Tortugas-Last-Stand/README.md

 - Use `git add .` to add all your changes to be committed.
 - Use `git commit -m "Your message here"` to make a commit and add a message along with it.
 (Any time you make a decent amount of changes, you should commit it with a descriptive message).
 - Use `git push` to push your changes to your current branch.
-- When you finish your task, open up a pull request to merge your changes into main.
+- When you finish your task, open up a pull request to merge your changes into dev.
 - From here, get at least one approval, make any necessary changes, and squash and merge your changes, and place the issue number for the task you worked on in front of the merge message.
 - Once merged, delete the branch, and close your issue.
+- Upon certain intervals, possibly every week or two, dev will be merged into main.

 # Testing with GUT
 - This project will have unit testing using the [GUT framework](https://gut.readthedocs.io/en/latest/Quick-Start.html).